Skip to content

 TODAY IN KENTUCKY HISTORY

-April 13, 1894, ground broke for the construction of the Cathedral Basilica in Covington.
-It originally opened as St. Mary’s Church in 1837.
-Architects modeled 13th Century French-Gothic style’s interior after the Abbey Church of St. Denis in Paris, while the facade would mirror Notre Dame de Paris.
+April 13, 1894, construction began for the Cathedral Basilica in Covington and ended in 1915.
+Architects modeled the 13th Century French-Gothic style’s interior after the Abbey Church of St. Denis in Paris, while the facade would mirror Notre Dame de Paris.

 April 13, 1914, the Carnegie Corporation of New York awarded Corbin $6,000 to build a public library.